tshindmarsh/TUBBA/README.md

-# TUBBA: Tom's Unbelievably Bad Behavior Annotator
+# TUBBA: Temporal Unified Behavioral Bout Analysis

 TUBBA is a modular pipeline for annotating and classifying animal behavior from video recordings.
 In part, it stems from my search for intuitive and flexible tools for rapid parallel labeling of multiple